 Also, coconut cream fat bombs are not the same as coconut oil fat bombs, so check labels carefully before buying the ingredients.

 Erythritol – I use granular erythritol, an amazing keto sweetener that has no effect on glucose or insulin levels.
-This means you can enjoy your sweets without spiking your blood sugar!
+This means you can enjoy your low carb sweet snacks without spiking your blood sugar!

 Shredded coconuts – The shredded coconuts provide an additional boost of coconut flavor and that lusciously flaky coconut texture.

 Make sure to buy them UNSWEETENED to avoid any unwanted sugars.
 Again, I always buy a bag at Trader Joes.